Marco-Congedo/Eegle.jl/docs/src/documents/BCI Databases Overview.md

 #### BCI paradigm
 It is a kind of BCI exploiting a specific electrophysiological phenomenon in order to achieve decoding of EEG data.

-The most widespread paradigms are MI, P300 and SSVEP.
+The most widespread paradigms are MI (Motor Imagery), P300 and SSVEP (steady-state visually evoked potentials).
 The experimental conditions under which a BCI may run within the same paradigm may be substantially different, contributing in promoting the variability of BCI data.
-For example, in MI trial duration and instructions given to the subject are diverse and so are in P300 the inter-stimulus interval, the flash duration, the number of flashing items, their meaning, etc. The number, position and type of electrodes, the EEG amplifier, the experimental procedure, environmental factors and subjects (e.g., healthy vs. unhealthy) are all confounding factors in BCI data.
+For example in MI, trial duration and instructions given to the subject are diverse and so are in P300 the inter-stimulus interval, the flash duration, the number of flashing items, their meaning, etc. The number, position and type of electrodes, the EEG amplifier, the experimental procedure, environmental factors and subjects (e.g., healthy vs. unhealthy) are all confounding factors in BCI data.

 #### BCI trial
 It is an EEG epoch (time interval) providing the elementary object of encoding and decoding approaches.
-These epochs are in general positioned in time relative to a stimulation or a cue, depending on the BCI paradigm, but may also be unrelated to any specific time position (e.g., in neurofeedback and self-paced MI).
+These epochs are in general positioned in time relative to a stimulation or a cue, depending on the [BCI paradigm](@ref), but may also be unrelated to any specific time position (e.g., in neurofeedback and self-paced MI).
 Typically, the duration of the trials is fixed in a given experiment and may last from a few hundred milliseconds to a few seconds.

 #### run
-A collection of trials forms a **run**, which encompasses the time period during which an experimental subject is engaged in a task without interruption.
+It is a collection of [trials](@ref "BCI trial") encompassing the time period during which an experimental [subject](@ref) is engaged in a task without interruption.
 Typically, a run lasts from a few minutes to a few tens of minutes.

 #### session
-It comprises all runs performed while EEG electrodes remain attached to a subject's head.
+It comprises all [runs](@ref "run") performed while EEG electrodes remain attached to a subject's head.
 A session may include one or more runs, with possible pauses in between them.
-EEG recording files typically enclose a session.
+EEG recording files (datasets) typically enclose a session.
 In any case, in this documentation it is assumed so.
 A session typically lasts a few tens of minutes to a few hours.

+#### dataset
+It is an EEG recording, typically comprising a whole [sessions](@ref "session").
+In this documentation the term dataset will not be used as it will always be synonymous with session.

 #### subject
 It is a unique individual performing an experiment.
-A subject may provide one or several sessions.
+A subject may provide one or several [sessions](@ref "session").
 When several sessions are recorded from the same subject, they are typically recorded on different days.

-#### dataset
-It is an EEG recording, typically comprising a whole session.
-In this documentation the term dataset will not be used as it will always be synonymous with session.

 #### database
-It is a collection of datasets recorded under experimental conditions held as constant as possible on one or more subjects.
+It is a collection of [sessions](@ref "session") recorded under experimental conditions held as constant as possible on one or more subjects.

-Typically, the number of datasets corresponds to the number of sessions and this number does not need to match the number of unique subjects, that is, the number of sessions per subject may be different.
+Typically, the number of sessions does not need to match the number of unique [subjects](@ref "subject"), that is, the number of sessions per subject may be different.
 We require that all sessions in a database have at least the following experimental parameters held constant: number of classes, trial duration, number of electrodes, type of electrodes, EEG amplifier.
-The interface should also be fixed as well as paradigm-specific experimental parameters, such as inter-stimulus interval and flash duration for P300, experimental instructions for MI, etc. Since in general experiments are run to manipulate experimental conditions, a single experiment will typically result in as many databases as experimental conditions.
+The interface should also be fixed as well as paradigm-specific experimental parameters, such as inter-stimulus interval and flash duration for P300, experimental instructions for MI, etc. Since in general experiments are carried out to manipulate experimental conditions, a single experiment will typically result in as many databases as experimental conditions.
 From a statistical point of view, these precautions make the sessions within the same database as homogeneous as possible, allowing to consider the accuracy achieved in those sessions as random samples drawn from the same population.
 This is important if any conclusions are to be drawn comparing the accuracy results between databases, e.g., between experimental conditions, and also if the databases are treated as observation units in comparing pipelines, as it is currently done in MOABB[^1].

 ## Databases Selection

 Based on the [terminology](@ref "Terminology") section, we have selected and separated multiple databases primarily acquired from MOABB[^1] and supplemented by databases from their original repositories.
 Currently, our collection includes only P300 and Motor Imagery (MI) databases.
-This work was originally conducted for heterogeneous transfer learning research with the goal of "universalizing" BCI Databases, which guided our selection criteria.
-However, all data can be used for any purpose.
 For all paradigms, we have only included databases with healthy subjects.

 Motor Imagery databases contain various classes, sometimes including paradigm-specific movements (e.g., compound movements).
 We selected only databases that included at least two of these following standard classes: